Kotlin/dukat/README.md

  - [regression] -r (build report) command-line flag behaviour fixed
  - Batch mode removed completely - it was used for  dev purposes only and in it's current form proved to be quite inefficient

-#### [0.0.17] - 16'September, 2019
- - This release contains mainly idl-related changes.
-The idl target is considered production-ready, however its support is still experimental.

 [see full CHANGELOG](https://github.com/Kotlin/dukat/blob/master/CHANGELOG.md)